rkitover/windows-dev-guide/README.md

 sls -r *.[ch] | sls -ca void
 ```

 .
-I prefer using `ripgrep` for this purpose.
-To turn off the
+I prefer using ripgrep (`rg` command) for this purpose.
+To turn
-highlighting in `Select-String`, use the `-noe`[`-NoEmphasis`] flag.
+off the highlighting in `Select-String`, use the
-Be aware that `Select-String` will apply an output format to its
+`-noe`(`-NoEmphasis`) flag.
+Be aware that `Select-String` will apply
-results and there will be extra blank lines at the top and bottom
+an output format to its results and there will be extra blank lines
-among other things, so if you are going to use them as text in a
+at the top and bottom among other things, so if you are going to use
-pipeline or redirect use the `-raw` flag.
+them as text in a pipeline or redirect use the `-raw` flag.

 If the Cmdlet works on files, they can be strings as well, for
 example: